Linked barges to minimise environmental impact

 While the shallow tidal mudflats prevented the use of floating crane barges, interconnected barges placed on the seabed form the basis of the solution.

-Standard (flat-top, 55 m long) barges will be floated into position at high tide, trimmed and ballasted down onto the mud flats.
-The barges will be connected using specifically designed link bridges, allowing movement of equipment over a total length of about 800 m.
+Standard (flat-top, 55 m long) barges have been floated into position at high tide, trimmed and ballasted down onto the mud flats.
+The barges are connected using specifically designed link bridges, allowing movement of equipment over a total length of about 800 m.

 The innovative design caters for critical issues such as differential settlement of the very soft muds under cyclic loads; dynamic lifting loads; and load sharing between barges.
 Specific lift plans have been developed to address key risks during erection.